byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 ### Bokashi is *Soil Therapy;* the practice of spending time *cultivating fertile soil* for the purpose of enhancing whole health, bio-logical *Earth Care,* wellness, and happiness.
 A practice of *symbiotic connection* within the natural world and with each other; forgiveness, healing soil to soul.

 A series of guided invitations, natural cycles, bring one into the present moment, opening the doors of symbiotic communication within the soil, waters, and landscapes explored.
-Encounter not just the soil, but the many ways nature mirrors humans, encountering oneself, Soil to Soul Food.
+Biologically re-connecting, encounter not just the soil, but the many ways nature mirrors humans, encountering oneself, Soil to Soul Food.

 **Soil life is fragile,** an estimated one third of global soils are degraded.
 Moreover, each year an estimated 24 billion tonnes of fertile soil are lost due to erosion alone.